Becoming a CCVS trustee

 We are able to provide any new trustees with training if they require it and we ask for the following commitments

 - All trustees will be elected for a minimum of 24-months and become company directors.

-- All trustees will be expected to attend at least five (5) meetings per year to conduct the business of the organisation and bring relevant expertise to the Management Committee.
+- All trustees will be expected to attend bi-monthly meetings in Cambridge to conduct the business of the organisation and bring relevant expertise to the Management Committee.

 - All trustees are expected to work towards the best interest of Cambridge Council for Voluntary Service.

 - All trustees will be expected to sign a declaration of eligibility to show they are able to hold office.